marph91/jimmy/docs/formats/facebook.md

     1. Choose JSON
     2. The export may take some time.
 For a 450 MB file it took two days.
 2. [Install jimmy](../index.md#installation)
-3. Import to Joplin.
+3. Convert to markdown.
 Example: `jimmy-cli-linux facebook-xyz-07.07.2024-m9lv24pS.zip --format facebook`

 ## Import Structure